-Gifts of money or equipment that support the scientific mission of Berkeley Lab may be accepted with proper review and approval.
-For specific procedures, see Monetary Gift Procedural Requirements or Equipment Gift Procedural Requirements.
+Gifts of money or equipment that support the scientific mission of Lawrence Berkeley National Laboratory may be accepted with proper review and approval.
+For specific procedures, see Donor Instructions, Monetary Gift Procedural Requirements or Equipment Gift Procedural Requirements.

 Contact [email protected] with questions.